Full Body Ocean-Friendly Burials at Sea

 - Overnight Crewman aboard, posted on watch near casket, prior to service leaving dock if necessary.

-- Morning departure is typical, travel 35+ miles to sea to 600′ of water, Captain’s service (up to 1 hour), travel back to Port.
+- Morning departure is typical as we travel 4 – 45 – 90 miles to sea to 600′ of water, Captain’s service (up to 30 minutes), travel back to Port.

 - All licensing, insurance and permitting with the EPA.

-- Fully insured by Funeral homes, Vessel insurance and operator’s liability insurance.
+- Fully insured with Vessel insurance and operator’s liability insurance.